 The MJRP allocated $50 million to the Efficiency Maine Trust (Efficiency Maine) to accelerate weatherization upgrades for low- and moderate-income residents, and to expand energy efficiency investment among local governments, schools, community organizations, and businesses.
 The MJRP also allocated $8 million to the Maine Department of Transportation to expand state, municipal, and other publicly accessible electric vehicle (EV) charging stations and related infrastructure in partnership with Efficiency Maine.

 In collaboration with other agencies and offices of state government, Efficiency Maine prepared a series of five initiatives that incorporate both the goals of the MJRP and the federal guidelines for uses for the SLFRF.
 These initiatives, each designed to assist different customer segments of the Maine economy, are listed below with links to further information about the available incentive offerings and guidance on how to participate.
 Efficiency Maine will post updates about future offerings on this webpage.

 All ARPA funds must be committed by December 31, 2024, and expended by Dec.
 31, 2026.

-In November 2021, the U.S. Congress enacted the Infrastructure Investment and Jobs Act (IIJA) to support a broad range of infrastructure needs.
-In addition to investments in highways, transit, broadband, clean water, and electric grid renewal, the bill provides $7.5 billion to build a national network of EV chargers.
+In November 2021, the U.S. Congress enacted the Infrastructure Investment and Jobs Act (IIJA) — also known as the Bipartisan Infrastructure Law (BIL) — to support a broad range of infrastructure needs.
+In addition to investments in highways, transit, broadband, clean water, and electric grid renewal, the bill provides $7.5 billion to build a national network of EV chargers through the National Electric Vehicle Infrastructure (NEVI) program.
 Maine will receive approximately $19 million of these funds and will have the opportunity to apply for additional grant funding to expand EV charging.